GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

   Total number of elements (meshes) contained in the region or sub-region.

-Depending on the value of the logLevel parameter, different levels of detail are available in the statistics displayed:

-- **logLevel = 1:**

-  It gives aggregated global statistics for all source streams in the mesh;

-- **logLevel = 2:**

-  It gives individual statistics for each source stream in the mesh;

-- **logLevel = 3:**

-  It gives detailed statistics for each source stream, broken down by region or sub-region.

-The output can be saved in the log file and/or a CSV file if these options are specified when the program is run.
+The output can be saved in the log file and/or a CSV file if the associated options are specified when the program is run.
 If the CSV option is enabled, the start of the statistical measurement period is added to the table.

 TableFunction
 -------------